Students can get into 90+ venues for free this summer, here’s how

-KANSAS (KSNW) — The Sunflower Summer program, an educational program that gives Kansas students free access to museums, zoos, historic landmarks, and outdoor locations, launches once again on Saturday, May 28.
+WICHITA, Kan.
+(KSNW) — The Sunflower Summer program, an educational program that gives Kansas students free access to museums, zoos, historic landmarks, and outdoor locations, launches once again on Saturday, May 28.
+Click here to see the locations.

 This Kansas Department of Education program is funded by federal COVID-19 money to offer over 90 summer enrichment activities to the children of Kansas.
 Last year, over 71,000 Kansans participated.